25 of the Best things to do in the July School holidays 2020 with kids

 Botany Town Centre on a Wednesday from 5pm to 11pm

-Papatoetoe (under Kmart) on a Friday from 5:30pm to Midnight
+Papatoetoe (under Kmart) on a Friday from 5pm to 11pm

-Pakuranga under the Warehouse on Saturday from 5:30pm to Midnight
+Pakuranga under the Warehouse on Saturday from 5pm to 11pm

-Glenfield Mall on Sunday from 5:30pm to 11pm
+Birkenhead (Highbury Centre) Sunday from 4:30pm to 11pm

-Choose from Mount Eden, Mount Roskill, Mount Wellington, Mount Albert, One Tree Hill, North Head, Mount Victoria,
+Choose from Mangere, Mount Eden, Mount Roskill, Mount Wellington, Mount Albert, One Tree Hill, North Head, and Mount Victoria.

 Open during daylight everyday in the school holidays